selfcustody/krux/docs/getting-started/usage/setting-a-coordinator-and-signing.en.md

 Depending on the coordinator, the steps to add Krux as a signer may vary slightly:

-**Specter and Nunchuk Single-sig:** Add Krux as signer device, then create a wallet that uses it.
+**Specter and Nunchuk Single-sig:** Add Krux key, then create a wallet that uses it.

-**Specter and Nunchuk Multisig:** Add Krux as signer device, add other devices, then create a wallet that uses them.
+**Specter and Nunchuk Multisig:** Add Krux key, add other keys, then create a wallet that uses them.

-**Sparrow and BlueWallet**: Create a wallet (or vault in Blue Wallet) first, then add signer device(s).
+**Sparrow, Liana and BlueWallet**: Create a wallet (or vault in Blue Wallet) and add keys during setup.

 1. Load a mnemonic and wallet in Krux.